Sherryjsph3/sammis_corner/README.md

 * reply to comments
 * create a profile page for users, that can also be updated
 * add username and image to the nav bar when user is logged in
-* create a cloud storage for my images because heroku doesn't save the media files
+* implement a cloud storage service to store my images permanantly because heroku doesn't save the media files

 ## `Getting Started`